Estimated reading time: 6 minutes

 Simple rewards and recognition go a long way in making employees feel valued and appreciated.

-This is the best defense against losing valuable employees to the business down the road.
+This focus on employees will be the best defense against losing valuable employees to the business down the street.

 Losing top talent is never easy, but it is even more frustrating to learn that there are things you could have done to prevent employee defection.